 When shopping for a new mattress, it’s easy to look at the price tag first.
 What you need to remember, however, is that an expensive mattress may not always be the best choice and an inexpensive mattress might not be the worst.
 It’s understandable that price will be a factor in your decision, but don’t forget to look at the quality of the materials, the construction of the mattress, and the features it offers in terms of pressure relief, support, and firmness.

-Here are our top picks for the best mattress for sciatica:
+Here are our top picks for the best mattresses for sciatica:

 Best Overall: Choosing the right mattress can be tough but Amerisleep makes it a little bit easier by narrowing down the options to 5 excellent choices.
 Amerisleep mattresses are made with high-quality materials and each model is designed to appeal to a specific type of sleeper.
 The AS2 is our top overall pick for sciatica pain relief because it offers a medium-firm feel with targeted pressure relief and comfortable support.